Upgrading a Standalone Instance

 4. Review the log files for any possible issues and sign-in to the server to confirm things are working as expected.

-If you are using an H2 or PostgreSQL database, you will need to run a task for each Apt, Helm, and Yum repository that existed before upgrading to 3.48.0 in order to rebuild their metadata:
+If you are using an H2 or PostgreSQL database and upgrading from a pre-3.48.0 release to 3.48.0 or later, you will need to run a task to rebuild metadata for each existing Apt, Helm, and Yum repository after upgrading:

 • Apt - Rebuild Apt metadata for each Apt repository